tconfrey/BrainTool/support/userGuide.md

 Finally you have the option to upgrade to a Premium version of BrainTool based on a monthly or annual subscription.
 See the [pricing](../pricing) page for details.

+# Full list of Tip text
+The BT Welcome card shows a random tip each time it's opened.
+Here are all the tips for reference.
+Send suggestions for inclusion to braintool.extension@gmail.com and maybe they'll end up in the app!

+- Add ':' at the end of a topic in the popup to create a new subtopic.
+- Double click on a table row to highlight its' open window, if any.
+- Type ':TODO' after a topic to make the item a TODO in the BT tree.
+- Create topics like ToRead or ToWatch to keep track of pages you want to come back to.
+- Remember to Refresh if you've been editing the BrainTool.org file directly.
+(Also make sure your updates are sync'd to your GDrive.)
+- Alt-b is the BrainTool accelerator key.
+You can change that in extension settings.
+- You can save individual gmails or google docs into the BT tree.
+- 'Group', 'Stick' and 'Close' support different workflows when filing your tabs.
+- Save LinkedIn pages under specific topics to keep track of your contacts in context.
+- Use the TODO button on a row to toggle between TODO, DONE and none.
+- See BrainTool.org for the BrainTool blog and other info.
+- Check out the Bookmark import/export functions under Options.
+- You can click on the topics shown in the BT popup instead of typing out the name.
+- Close and re-open the Welcome card to get a new tip!
+- Double tap Option-b, or double click the icon, to surface the BrainTool side panel.
+- When you have an Edit card open, the up/down arrows will open the next/previous card.
+- Click on a row to select it then use keyboard commands. 'h' for a list of them.
+- You can also store local files and folders in BrainTool.
+Enter something like 'file:///users/tconfrey/Documents/' in the browser address bar.
+- Try hitting '1','2','3' etc to collapse to that level.